 Fashion Show Mall – This Subway, inside the food court at the Fashion Show Mall on the Las Vegas Strip, closes at 9 a.m.
 It is the closest Subway to Treasure Island (T.I.), the Wynn,and Encore.

 Slots’A’Fun – Another 24 hour a day Subway in a casino that is known for catering to low rollers.
-This Subway is the closest one to Circus Circus, and to the Riviera Hotel and Casino, which does have a Quiznos.
+This Subway is the closest one to Circus Circus.

-The only close Subway within walking distance of extreme North Strip hotel casinos like the SLS Las Vegas and the Stratosphere is one not on the Strip.
+The only close Subway within walking distance of extreme North Strip hotel casinos like the Sahara Las Vegas and the Stratosphere is one not on the Strip.

 (Go here for the closest In-N-Out Burger to the Las Vegas Strip).

-It’s actually on E. Sahara Avenue, one block east of the Strip, directly across the street from the eastern end of the SLS Hotel and Casino.
+It’s actually on E. Sahara Avenue, one block east of the Strip, directly across the street from the eastern end of the Sahara Las Vegas Hotel and Casino.

 Subway Restaurants on Fremont Street in Downtown Las Vegas

 There are three Subways in old downtown Las Vegas.
 There are all located inside Fremont Street hotels.

 Plaza Hotel and Casino.

 As of this posting, the official Subway site claims that franchises are going to be “Open Soon” at the Grand Canal Shoppes at the Venetian.